 Which keywords do they use when describing their problem, the pleasure they’re after, or your products?
 Don’t choose keywords you like to use; as the maker of the product, you may have a much different perspective than your customers.
 I may want to get creative and call my bath salts “Magical Elf Dust” because it feels like 100 elves have massaged your muscles after soaking in my bath salts…but are my customers searching for Magical Elf Dust?
 Probably not.

-What type of writing style does your customer would prefer?
+What type of writing style would your customer prefer?
 Do they expect the businesses they buy from to be formal and professional?
 Or to have a more laid-back style of writing and show more of the brand’s personality?

 Which benefits do they care about?
 This is an area that’s important to look at from your customer’s perspective.
 I may care that I spend hours sourcing the best ingredients and creating each batch of bath salts to ensure quality.
 But does my customer care?
 They want to hear about how my bath salts are going to help soothe their sore muscles; not how many hours it took me to make a bag of bath salts.